Who is the richest musician in Nigeria 2020?

 The singer, songwriter, recording artist and producer is the hottest act out of the Nigerian music industry right now.
 His singles are usually chart-topping and never disappoints.

-The singer has various endorsement deals, as well as a sizeable number of artists under his label.
+The singer has various endorsement deals and a sizeable number of artists under his label.
 These artists definitely bring returns on investment.

 #2 – Richest Musician in Nigeria – Don Jazzy

-One of Nigeria’s top music producer, Michael Collins Ajereh better known as Don Jazzy makes this list of the richest musician in Nigeria.
+One of Nigeria’s top music producers, Michael Collins Ajereh, better known as Don Jazzy makes this list of the richest musician in Nigeria 2020.
 A C.E.O of Supreme Mavin Dynasty, Jazzy has a powerhouse full of successful artists under his label.

 #1 – Richest Musician in Nigeria – Dbanj

-Oladapo Oyebanjo popularly known as Dbanj is a businessman to the core.
+Although he didn’t do much in the music industry last year 2019, Dbanj still holds the number 1 spot.
+Oladapo Oyebanjo is a businessman to the core.
 The “Koko master” made his foray into “business” when he hit the peak of his music career.
-Various brands like Koko water, Koko garri, The CREAM platform and DB Records are all functional brands of the talented singer and songwriter.
+Various brands like Koko water, Koko garri, The CREAM platform, and DB Records are all functional brands of the talented singer and songwriter.

-Not to mention the cassava processing plant he opened in Sagamu sometime in 2016.
+Not to mention the cassava processing plant he opened in Sagamu in 2016.

-Among other investments, he has a couple of real estate investments and still gets signed for endorsement deals.
+Among other investments, he has real estate investments and still gets signed for endorsement deals.
 Dbanj is still a recording artist and surely commands a high-performance fee.
 If you call him the richest musician in Nigeria, I won’t beg to differ.

-After all, his CREAM platform was valued at $132million by KPMG in 2016.
+KPMG valued his CREAM platform at $132million in 2016.
 I am certain that figure would have tripled right now as CREAM has hit the 3million subscriber mark and counting.

 These guys above make up the Top 10 Richest Musicians in Nigeria.
 The list is void of sentiments and ranked according to investments and net worth of the artists.
 The fancy cars, the flamboyant lifestyle, the jets, are not enough metrics to generate this list.

-Investments are key and this factors into this list.
-The rest of the guys who are in contention to make the list when it widens to include the Top 20 Richest Musicians in Nigeria are listed below.
+Investments are key and this factor into this list.
+The rest of the guys who are in contention to make the list when it widens to include the Top 20 Richest Musicians in Nigeria include:

 Any of these artists listed above could well find their way to the top ten.
 All they need is consistency and hard work.
 Profitable investments can also take them to the top of the “richest musician in Nigeria” category.